faaraxcabdulaahi/100-React-Js-Projects/02-TodoList/README.md

 - The video showcases how to add, complete, edit, and delete tasks interactively.
 - It also highlights the application's responsive design and smooth user experience.

-(To add a video, upload it to a platform like YouTube or attach the file, then replace the current link with the appropriate URL.)

 ## Overview
 This is a simple and interactive **React Todo List Application** that allows users to: